UpperCod/get-attr/README.md

 # get-attr

-This small function allows to extract properties of objects and array
+This small function allows to extract properties of objects and array, in **175B**

 ``` javascript